What is Silicon Dioxide?

 Silicon dioxide is most commonly found in nature as the mineral quartz.
 It's present in water, sand, animals, plants, and soil.

-Silicon dioxide exists in many crystalline, and cryptocrystalline forms.
-It can also be non-crystalline (amorphous).
+Silicon dioxide exists in many crystalline and cryptocrystalline forms, but it can also be non-crystalline.

 In its purest form, the crystalline form of silicon dioxide, which is quartz, is colourless and transparent.
 However, impurities can introduce many different colours.